cf.read

 Read field or domain constructs from files.

-The following file formats are supported: CF-netCDF, CFA-netCDF, CDL, PP and UM fields datasets.
+The following file formats are supported: netCDF, CDL, Zarr, PP, and UM fields file.

 Any amount of files of any combination of file types may be read.